CanonicalLtd/maas-docs/en/manage-zones.md

 ## Assign a node to a zone

-To assign a node to a zone, from the 'Nodes' page, select a node (or multiple nodes) and choose 'Set Zone' using the 'Take action' button.
+To assign a node to a zone, from the 'Machines' page, select a node (or multiple nodes) and choose 'Set zone' using the 'Take action' button.
 After selecting a zone hit the 'Set zone...' button to apply the change.

 You can also edit a node's 'Configuration' page to change its zone.